ioccc-src/winner/1986/wall/README.md

-# The grand prize in most well-rounded in confusion
+# Grand prize in most well-rounded in confusion

 Larry Wall
 US